Gloucestershire Jazz Live (GJL)

 GYJO 2018-19 audition and application criteriaclick to download.

 7:00pm - 9:00pm (GYJO and Jazz2Go)

 Rehearsals are during term time only and our performances are always spread out over the academic year.
 Please see the "contact and locate us" menu below for our rehearsal address and location.

-Performance logistics and details are published on this Padlet link for our GYJA and GYJO members plus any GJL events that also include all three groups.
-These details are also communicated by email from our GJL Director (Peter Martin).
+Performance logistics and details are emailed to members directly from Gloucestershire Music for our GYJA and GYJO members plus any GJL events that also include all three groups.

 We do not want our members disappointed with clashes that happen due to short notice from school / college or employed work events.

 Jazz2Go members MUST email Tessa Frye.

 GYJA and GYJO members MUST email Peter Martin.

 Our GYJA and GYJO schedule is provided below.
 Band members' attendance is absolutely crucial on these dates - thank you.